 POLI-505 Internship in Government and Politics

 Practical experience in a supervised work program.
 May be for a local, state, or federal government agency, legislative body, political party, legal office or other organization with substantial government-related responsibilities.
 Only two internship credits may apply to the major requirements.
-Junior and senior majors only with the prior permission of the department.
+Prerequisites: junior and senior majors only.
+Prior permission of the department.